 SEARCH FROM SULAPAC.COMSearch

 Sulapac materials can be digested by naturally occurring microorganisms from sea water.
-This has been demonstrated by third party testing: Depending on the material grade, Sulapac materials show 49,7–100% relative biodegradation into CO2 in 420 days in simulated marine environment test (ASTM D6691, 86 oF / 30 oC) using natural sea water*.
+This has been demonstrated by third party testing: Depending on the material grade, Sulapac materials show 49,7–100% relative biodegradation into CO2 in 420 days or less in simulated marine environment test (ASTM D6691, 86 oF / 30 oC) using natural sea water*.
 The biodegradability properties originate from the unique combination of raw materials.

 *Not considered degradable in California.